vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Add the PDFs to Peakboard Hub

 Our first step is to upload our informational PDFs to Peakboard Hub.
-So, we create a folder to store all our bulletin board PDFs:
+So, we open Peakboard Hub and click on the *Files* tab.
+Then, we create a new folder for our bulletin board PDFs:
 ```
 Template_Company_Information_PDF/
 ```

 Next, we create sub-folders inside `Template_Company_Information_PDF/`, in order to group our PDFs by topic.
-This is more organized, and it also lets our Peakboard app figure out which category each PDF belongs to, and use that information to show the user the different PDF files in each category.
+This makes things more organized, and it also lets our Peakboard app figure out which category each PDF belongs to, and use that information to show the user the different PDF files in each category.

 Suppose we have three categories of PDFs:
 * General announcements